 Parents and others who work with children frequently attempt to involve shy children in activities because they know that shy kids are missing out on social and developmental experiences.
 However, it is also important to help these children overcome shyness, because some of them will not outgrow it.
 Some become shy teens and adults.

 There are no precise guidelines for when you should seek professional help for your shy child.
-If shyness is particularly troublesome or if the shyness causes significant social impairment, like refusing to speak at school, or refusing to join groups, a professional evaluation may be needed.
+If shyness is particularly troublesome or if the shyness causes significant social impairment, like refusing to speak at school, or refusing to join groups or sports, a professional evaluation may be needed.

-Ordinarily, shyness should not interfere with your child's ability to grow and develop socially.
+Ordinary shyness should not interfere with your child's ability to grow and develop socially or participate in activities.
 Social anxiety disorder is generally overlooked in childhood and thought to be extreme shyness, or even depression.
 More often than not, social anxiety disorder develops at an early age, not during adolesence as is commonly thought.

 There are a number of techniques that you can use to help your child overcome shyness.
 Here are just a few important ways that you can help:

 Try to find a balance that allows a supportive environment.
-Parents can sometimes be overprotective, which may make your child feel like you are being judgemental.
-Judgemental behavior from parents can often reinforce the child's perception that they are being judged by everyone else and increase the shyness.
+Parents can sometimes be overprotective.
+This may make your child feel like you are being judgemental and judgemental behavior from parents can often reinforce the child's perception that they are being judged by everyone else and increase the shyness.
+Overprotectiveness can also make it seem that there are dangers your child is missing and there may be a reason to avoid interaction with others.
 It's possible that your child may like to play alone, read, or just listen.
 Support your child's many other strengths and slowly work on buiding confidence to overcome shy behaviors.

 Set reasonable goals for children to overcome shyness and help them to achieve these goals.
-Children can make gradual progress toward becoming more comfortable in social situations with encouragement.
+It is acceptable if children make only gradual progress toward becoming more comfortable in social situations with encouragement.

 An important first step is for parents to anticipate when a child will exhibit shyness.
 Try tackling shyness in small steps by setting a goal that your child can attain, or by practicing social situations that may be encountered.
 For example, if your child has trouble meeting people, start small by practicing introductions.
 The next time you go out, allow your child to make an introduction to a friend or neighbor.
 Positive responses help build confidence, and will allow you to move to the next step.